InfinitePeripherals/QPayTest/docs/getting-started/xamarin.md

 `TransactionResultHandler` will assign the delegate to use for handling transaction results.

-`SignitureVerificationHandler` will assign the delegate to use for handling signature verification during a transaction.

 `PeripheralStateHandler` will get called when the state of the peripheral changes during the transaction process.
 The PeripheralState represents the current state of the peripheral as reported by the peripheral device itself.
 These include “idle”, “ready”, “contactCardInserted” etc.

 `PeripheralMessageHandler` will get called when there is new message about the transaction throughout the process.
 The peripheral message tells you when to present the card, if the card read is successful or failed, etc. This usually indicates something that should be displayed in the user interface.

-`EmvApplicationHandler` will get called if the EmvApplicationSelection is required.

 ```csharp
 paymentEngine.SetTransactionStateHandler((peripheral, transaction, transactionState) =>